DeathlyPlays/Pokemon-Showdown-Bot/CONFIGGUIDE.md

 GoupChats (Optional)
 ------------

-You can use this feature to set events (arrays of commands to be sent on certain circunstances).
+You can use this feature to set events (arrays of commands to be sent on certain circumstances).
 For example:

 ```js
 exports.groupchats['groupchat-ecuacion-test'] = {